MMojoCoder/PrivatePollenAI/README.md

 ├── README.md                 # Documentation
 ```

+---

-## ⚠️ Issues
+## 🙏 Acknowledgements

+Special thanks to:
+- The **PollinationsAI community** for their guidance, support, and for enabling free and privacy-respecting access to their APIs, making this project possible.
+- **@WithThatWay** *(Check out projects at [https://perchance.org/withthatway](https://perchance.org/withthatway))* for their contributions to KaTeX integration.

+Many thanks!

+---

+## ❓ Community Feedback

 If you encounter a bug or wish to propose a feature:
 1. Open an issue on GitHub.
 2. Provide detailed reproduction steps (if applicable).

-**If you see the message**: "This model appears to be down.
+If you see the message: *"This model appears to be down.
 Please try again later.
-If the issue persists, feel free to contact support." **please retry the operation after a moment or check back later.**
+If the issue persists, feel free to contact support,"* please retry after a moment or check back later.

 ---

+## 📣 Continuation?

+Do you actually find **PrivatePollenAI** helpful? **Should I keep coding this?**
+If you'd like me to continue improving this project, please let me know!
+Feel free to hit me up on **GitHub** or **Discord**—I'm genuinely curious if anyone uses this. 🚀

+---

+Thank you for exploring **PrivatePollenAI**! 😊